 - Dartmoor Headwaters Project

 There are 10 Main River catchments that originate upon Dartmoor, all of which lead to locations that have experienced flood events in recent years.
 Dartmoor is often subject to rapid flash flood events due to the high elevation topography of the area.
-The Dartmoor Headwaters Project is a partnership between Dartmoor National Part Authority and the Environment Agency.
-This project hope to alleviate some of the flood risk posed to these areas by targeting the issue at the source- the headwaters.
+The Dartmoor Headwaters Project is a partnership between Dartmoor National Park Authority and the Environment Agency.
+This project hopes to alleviate some of the flood risk posed to these areas by targeting the issue at its source – the headwaters.

 - Culm Grassland Project